Preference - Securities

 Next to the security type listing, you can find two buttons, Up and Down.
 These buttons allow you to change the order of the security types in the listing: choose a security type you want to move, and move it up and down the listing with the buttons.
 Changing the order of the security types affects certain reports and the Overview: These functions order the securities shown based on the security type, and this order is defined by ordering the security types in the Security type preferences.

 A new security type is added with the Add security type button.
-The security type information is defined in the fields on the right-hand side of the window.
-A red star indicates that a field is mandatory.
+The security type information is defined in the fields on the right-hand side of the window (fields marked with * are required):

 The individual security type code that separates it from other security types.